-Introduced by Rep. David Agema (R) on June 16, 2011, to prohibit a court from enforcing a foregn law if it would violate a right of an individual recognized by the U.S. constitution.
+Introduced by Rep. David Agema (R) on June 16, 2011 To prohibit a court from enforcing a foregn law if it would violate a right of an individual recognized by the U.S. constitution.
 This would also apply to enforcing a contract provision that relies on a foreign law to govern disputes between the parties.
 This would not apply to a corporation that subjects itself to foreign law in a jurisdiction outside the U.S. The sponsor says this is intended to prohibit a person or court invoking Islamic Sharia law, including in divorce and child custody cases.
-Full Text and Analysis.
+Official Text and Analysis.

 Referred to the House Judiciary Committee on June 16, 2011